UK Parliament Logo

 Until 2018, the Parliament’s emblem consisted only of the image of the fortress gate topped with the English crown.
 The exact date of the visual sign’s appearance is unknown.
 However, the painted regalia and symbols are quite ancient and demonstrate the deep historical roots of parliamentary government.

-For example, the crown pattern used in the logo was used even before the 15th century.
+For example, the crown pattern in the logo dates back to before the 15th century.
 Crosses and fleur-de-lis alternated on its battlements.
-They showed the unity of kings and God: each ruler was appointed by the Higher powers, acted with their approval, and gave an account only to Them.
+They showed the unity of kings and God: each ruler was appointed by the Higher powers, acted with their approval, and gave an account only to them.

 The emblem’s symbol of kings was not chosen by chance.
 The annual Congress of the Parliament opens with the reigning monarch’s blessing, which requires him to wear a crown.
 Parliament makes laws on behalf of the ruler, so the crown is at the head.